The Best 20 Gauge Ammo for Home Defense, Whitetail, and Upland Game

 - Length: 3"

 Thanks to its tight pattern and ultra-dense shot load, Remington Premier Tungsten Super Shot (TSS) ammo is a favorite among turkey hunters who want to make every shot count.
-The specially designed ultra-dense tungsten pellets hit hard, and allow you to hunt with smaller pellets (and therefore denser patterns) than you could have with lead.
-Tungesten pellets are more than 50% denser than lead!
+The specially designed ultra-dense tungsten-alloy shot hits hard and allows you to hunt with smaller pellets (and therefore denser patterns) than you could have with lead.
+TSS is more than 50% denser than lead!

-This ammo is expensive, but you absolutely will notice improved performance – well worth it if you hunt turkey rarely and want to secure your best odds of success.
-It's worth it even if you expect to take your tom at short range.
+This ammo is expensive, but you will absolutely notice improved performance – well worth it if you rarely hunt turkey and want to secure your best odds of success.
+It's worth it even if you expect to take your time at short range.

 Check out our available stock of Remington 20 Gauge slugs or Fiocchi 20 Gauge ammo for more options.